 Language components will focus on:

 - General guiding principles

 Method: Workshop materials are based on a corpus analysis approach that reveals critical steps commonly included in each article section.
 Participants learn to analyse sections from their own field for such steps, to identify the associated key phrases and to critically evaluate the way in which information is presented.
 This enables them to create a skeleton structure for their own work, which can be used to streamline the writing process.
 The small group size maximises opportunities for discussion between participants, creating valuable opportunities for peer feedback.

 More About our Trainer: Dr. Deborah Bennet has a PhD in Mathematical Biology, an MA in Teaching English for Academic Purposes and more than ten years of teaching experience in a wide range of teaching contexts.
 Since founding BETA in 2010, she has offered regular workshops for postgraduates and faculty members at various research institutions in Western Europe.
 She is an ILM-certified trainer and remains active in English for Academic Purposes research.

-With questions, please contact Sara Sorce (email@example.com) for assistance.
+Registration for this workshop is now closed.
+With questions, please contact Sara Sorce (firstname.lastname@example.org) for assistance.